Education: PhD (Anthropology)

 I am an anthropological archaeologist with experience drawn from a professional career in applied anthropology, as well as academic training within a four-field anthropology department.
 My experience as both a Traditional Knowledge Facilitator and Geographic Information System (GIS) Analyst in the private sector has yielded a pragmatic understanding of community-based approaches to heritage management.
-My participation in archaeological field programmes throughout the North American Arctic have provided valuable experience with the logistical complexities, unique culture histories and well preserved cultural materials of the Arctic region.
-I have a great deal of experience with community-based project management, including the coordination of logistically complicated field programmes and ethnocartographic interview sessions.
+My participation in archaeological field programmes in Alaska and throughout Inuit Nunangat have provided valuable experience with the logistical complexities, rich culture histories and well preserved cultural materials of the North American Arctic.
+I have a great deal of experience with community-based project management, including the coordination of remote field programmes and ethnocartographic interview sessions.

-My research is focused on the vulnerability of cultural landscapes in the Inuvialuit Settlement Region; landscapes which are threatened by the cumulative effects of climate change.
-Shifts in prevailing weather patterns are taking place at unprecedented rates throughout Inuit Nunangat, and Inuvialuit cultural landscapes will continue to submerge, erode and literally melt away in the years ahead.
+My research is focussed on the vulnerability of Inuvialuit cultural landscapes, which are threatened by the cumulative effects of anthropogenic climate change.
+Shifts in prevailing weather patterns are taking place at unprecedented rates throughout the circumpolar Arctic, and Inuvialuit cultural landscapes will continue to submerge, erode and literally melt away in the years ahead.
 Through partnerships with the Prince of Wales Northern Heritage Centre (PWNHC) and the Inuvialuit Regional Corporation (IRC), I am exploring the development of socially relevant and culturally appropriate methods of Inuvialuit cultural landscape stewardship.

 My research on cultural landscape stewardship currently involves four primary aspects:

-- Low-impact archaeological fieldwork is also undertaken at Inuvialuit cultural landscapes which have been identified as both highly valued and at risk of climate-related alteration.
-Doing so allows me to ‘ground-truth’ observed impacts identified in the desktop-based monitoring process, while providing an opportunity to develop high-resolution maps of various natural and cultural features which comprise these important landscapes, promoting a better informed monitoring and management process.
+4) Low-impact archaeological fieldwork is also undertaken at Inuvialuit cultural landscapes which have been identified as both highly valued and at risk of climate-related alteration.
+Doing so allows for ‘ground-truthing’ of impacts identified in the desktop-based monitoring process, while providing an opportunity to develop high-resolution maps of various natural and cultural features which comprise these important landscapes, which can inform stewardship decision making processes.